dyahadila/dyahadila.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am currently a PhD student at UW-Madison, advised by [Fred Sala](https://pages.cs.wisc.edu/~fredsala/).
+I am a PhD student at UW-Madison, advised by [Fred Sala](https://pages.cs.wisc.edu/~fredsala/).

-I am broadly interested in how to build efficient machine learning (ML) solutions that are robust and reliable.
-Recently, my focus has been on improving the reliability of large multi-modal (vision-language) model.
-I'm especially interested in developing methods that relies less on labeled data.
+I'm interested in building machine learning (ML) solutions that are robust and reliable, especially in settings with limited labeled data.
+Recently, I've been focusing on robustifying foundation models (both multi-modal and language models).
+I have worked on weak supervision -- mainly in improving weak sources coverage and mitigating their biases; and also on OOD detection -- to understand the characteristics of OOD samples.

-Originally, I came from Indonesia and finished my undergrad at NTU Singapore.
-In my free time, I enjoy reading books (fantasy, thriller, non-fiction.. almost anything really!) and swimming in nature.
+Originally, I was from Indonesia and finished my undergrad at NTU Singapore.
+In my free time, I enjoy reading books (fantasy, thriller, non-fiction.. almost anything really!), pilates, and hiking.